shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 We can then leverage the `_safeMint` function we inherited from the **ERC721.sol contract** to create a token for the post's author.
 The intent will be for the dApp to immediately mint a post's NFT when the author clicks publish.

-Once minted we should set the token's URI to connect it to the post using the Arweave transaction hash.
-We should also add this relationship to our mapping tracker, `tokenURIToTokenId`, so we can later query NFTs by their tokenURI.
+Once minted we should set the token's URI to link it to the post using the Arweave transaction hash.
+We should also add this relationship to our mapping tracker, `tokenURIToTokenId`, so we can later query NFTs by their token URI.

 Finally, we should emit an event that includes the author's address, the token ID and the token URI before the function returns the token ID.